nijorjs/nijor-rollup-plugin/README.md

 # Nijor
 ![Nijor](./logo.svg) <br>
-Nijor is a frontend web framework that helps you build websites with ease. <br>
-This Rollup plugin translates .nijor files to pure javascript files.
+This Rollup plugin is the compiler that compiles .nijor files to .js files in Nijor Projects.
 #### Author: DebAxom
 #### Email: debaxom@gmail.com
 #### (Guwahati,Assam)